yayaa/ProgressedView/README.md

     </com.yayandroid.progressedview.ProgressedView>
 ```

 You can specify almost everything in xml, and because it extends from `RelativeLayout` you can put your view inside it as easy as it is Relative.
 You don't have to give any of these specifications, but otherwise library will be using default variables.
-All variables have setter methods, so you can modify themn in code.
+All variables have setter methods, so you can modify them in code.

 There are two important flags: